nf-core/eager/docs/usage.md

 If you turn this on, the generated indices will be stored in the `./results/reference_genomes` for you.

-## Job Resources
-### Automatic resubmission
-Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
-For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
-If it still fails after three times then the pipeline is stopped.

-### Custom resource requests
-Wherever process-specific requirements are set in the pipeline, the default value can be changed by creating a custom config file.
-See the files in [`conf`](../conf) for examples.

-## AWS Batch specific parameters
-Running the pipeline on AWS Batch requires a couple of specific parameters to be set according to your AWS Batch configuration.
-Please use the `-awsbatch` profile and then specify all of the following parameters.
-### `--awsqueue`
-The JobQueue that you intend to use on AWS Batch.
-### `--awsregion`
-The AWS region to run your job in.
-Default is set to `eu-west-1` but can be adjusted to your needs.

-Please make sure to also set the `-w/--work-dir` and `--outdir` parameters to a S3 storage bucket of your choice - you'll get an error message notifying you if you didn't.

 ## Other command line parameters

 ### `--outdir`